isc-projects/bind9/doc/arm/reference.rst

    This option is obsolete.

 ``heartbeat-interval``
-   The server will perform zone maintenance tasks for all zones marked as ``dialup`` whenever this interval expires.
+   The server performs zone maintenance tasks for all zones marked as ``dialup`` whenever this interval expires.
 The default is 60 minutes.
 Reasonable values are up to 1 day (1440 minutes).
 The maximum value is 28 days (40320 minutes).
-If set to 0, no zone maintenance for these zones will occur.
+If set to 0, no zone maintenance for these zones occurs.

 ``interface-interval``
-   The server will scan the network interface list every ``interface-interval`` minutes.
-The default is 60 minutes.
-The maximum value is 28 days (40320 minutes).
-If set to 0, interface scanning will only occur the configuration file is loaded, or when ``automatic-interface-scan`` is enabled and supported by the operating system.
-After the scan, the server will begin listening for queries on any newly discovered interfaces (provided they are allowed by the ``listen-on`` configuration), and will stop listening on interfaces that have gone away.
+   The server scans the network interface list every ``interface-interval`` minutes.
+The default is 60 minutes; the maximum value is 28 days (40320 minutes).
+If set to 0, interface scanning only occurs when the configuration file is loaded, or when ``automatic-interface-scan`` is enabled and supported by the operating system.
+After the scan, the server begins listening for queries on any newly discovered interfaces (provided they are allowed by the ``listen-on`` configuration), and stops listening on interfaces that have gone away.
 For convenience, TTL-style time unit suffixes may be used to specify the value.
 It also accepts ISO 8601 duration formats.